emma-wall/Credit_Risk_Analysis/README.md

 This repo uses supervised machine learning to predict credit risk for loans.
 It evaluates six different models.

+The target variable is loan status, given over 80 various metrics, we want to be able to predict if an applicant will be low or high risk.
+Looking at the dataset, there is an imbalance with the number of low and high risk cases: low risk - 68,470, high risk - 347.
+Since there are so many more low risk cases, this might throw off the models, which is why i tried over and under sampling models.

 ## Results

 ### Random Oversampling